watson-developer-cloud/node-sdk/.github/CONTRIBUTING.md

    personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

+## Tests

+Ideally, we'd like to see both unit and innervation tests on each method.
+(Unit tests do not actually connect to the Watson service, integration tests do.)

+Out of the box, `npm test` runs linting and unit tests, but skips the integration tests, because they require credentials.

+To run integration tests, copy `test/resources/auth.example.js` to `test/resources/auth.js` and fill in credentials for the service(s) you wish to test.

+Currently this enables integration tests for all services so, unless all credentials are supplied, some tests will fail.
+(This will be improved eventually.)

+To run only specific tests, pass the file name to mocha.
+For example:

+node ./node_modules/mocha/bin/_mocha test/integration/test.conversation.js